-In the story of Genesis 2:9 this is a sacred tree planted in the Garden of Eden, representing eternal life.
+In the story of Genesis 2:9 the Tree of Life is a sacred tree planted in the Garden of Eden, representing eternal life.
+Also called the tree of knowledge, Adam and Eve are forbidden by God to eat its fruit, lest they learn the difference between good and evil.

-For conservative Christians, only through the redemption of Jesus Christ does mankind regain everlasting life.
+Adam and Eve disobey God and eat the forbidden fruit.
+As a result they’re cast out of the Garden of Eden, becoming mortal.
+For traditional Christians, only through the redemption of Jesus Christ does mankind regain everlasting life.

 The tree of life was a popular symbol in the ancient world, appearing on seals, reliefs, pottery and literature.
-It forms an important prelude for aspirants in the mystical tradition of the Kabbala.
-Hindu mythology ascribes all sorts of magical properties to different trees.
+It represents an important prelude for aspirants in the mystical tradition of the Kabbala.
+Hindu mythology ascribes different magical properties to different trees.
 And the Buddha is said to have gained enlightenment under a bodhi tree.

-Some Christian theologians say that non-Christian precursors and parallels to Jewish and Christian stories and symbols does not indicate that all stories are just myths of equal value, an idea forwarded by figures like Joseph Campbell and sometimes by the psychiatrist C. G. Jung.
+Some Christian theologians say that the mere presence of non-Christian parallels to Biblical stories does not mean all stories are myths are of equal value (an idea we often hear forwarded by Joseph Campbell and sometimes by C. G. Jung).¹

-Instead, traditional Christian theologians usually say that non-Christian symbols act as a kind of rough and abstract “blueprint” for the perfect manifestation of God’s true revelation–i.e. the Christian Bible, the Word Made Flesh, and so on.
+Instead, traditional Christian theologians say that non-Christian symbols act as a kind of rough blueprint for the perfect manifestation of God’s true revelation—the Christian Bible, the Word Made Flesh, and so on.